jeeliz/jeelizFaceFilter/README.md

 * `"INVALID_CANVASID"` : cannot found the \<canvas\> element in the DOM,
 * `"INVALID_CANVASDIMENSIONS"` : the dimensions `width` and `height` of the canvas are not specified,
 * `"WEBCAM_UNAVAILABLE"` : cannot get access to the webcam (the user has no webcam, or it has not accepted to share the device, or the webcam is already busy),
 * `"GLCONTEXT_LOST"` : The WebGL context was lost.
-If the context is lost after the initialization, the `callbackReady` function will be launched a second time with this value as error code.
+If the context is lost after the initialization, the `callbackReady` function will be launched a second time with this value as error code,
+* `"MAXFACES_TOOHIGH"` : The maximum number of detected and tracked faces, specified by the optional init argument `maxFacesDetected`, is too high.

 ### The returned objects